jestjs/jest/docs/Es6ClassMocks.md

 ```

 ### Simple mock using module factory parameter
+The module factory function passed to `jest.mock(path, moduleFactory)`
+or `mockImplementation()` **** Is this true?
-The module factory function passed to `jest.mock(path, moduleFactory)` or `mockImplementation()` can be a HOF that returns a function.
+can be a HOF that returns a function.
 This will allow calling `new` on the mock.
 Again, this allows you to inject different behavior for testing, but does not provide a way to spy on calls.

+#### * Module factory function must return a function
+In order to mock a constructor function, the module factory must return a constructor function.
+In other words, the module factory must be a function that returns a function - a higher-order function (HOF).

 ```javascript
 jest.mock('./sound-player', () => {